Our In-Depth Knowledge of California Family Law

 Our knowledge of family law codes and cases benefits our clients the most

 The California Family Code is the foundational law for every divorce and parentage case in the State.
-Within its pages are the rules that govern community and separate property, child and spousal support, child custody and parenting time, division of assets and debts and significant rules of procedure.
+Its pages contain the rules that govern community property and separate property, child support and spousal support, child custody and parenting time, splitting assets and debts, and significant rules of procedure.

 California Appellate and Supreme Court Decisions

-It is not enough to simply read and understand the California Family Code.
-Our California appellate courts and Supreme Court that interpret California law often provide guidance on how the law should be applied in divorce and parentage cases.
-That means an effective family law attorney must always stay the up-to-date on new California cases.
+It is not enough to read and understand the California Family Code.
+Our California appellate courts and Supreme Court, which interpret California law, often guide how the law should be applied in divorce and parentage cases.
+That means an effective family law attorney must always stay up-to-date on new California cases.

-It is rare a year goes by where our appellate courts or Supreme Court do not make a ruling that has a significant impact on family law.
-And our family law firm is on top of all of it.
+It is rare that a year goes by without a ruling by our appellate courts or Supreme Court that significantly impacts family law.
+Our family law firm is on top of everything.

 Rules of Procedure

-We stated the California Family Code has within its pages significant rules of procedure.
+We stated that the California Family Code contains significant rules of procedure.
 But the rules of procedure do not begin and end with the Family Code.

-Other code sections including the California Code of Civil Procedure set forth significant civil rules that apply to family law cases.
-The civil rules can impact many different aspects of the family law practice including but not limited to the formal discovery process and the request for order process.
+Other code sections, including the California Code of Civil Procedure, set forth significant civil rules that apply to family law cases.
+The civil rules can impact many different aspects of family law practice, including, but not limited to, the formal discovery process and the request for order process.

 The California Rules of Court

-We continue to be amazed at how many family law attorneys do not know about the impact the California Rules of Court can have on family law litigation.
+We continue to be amazed at how many family law attorneys are unaware of the impact the California Rules of Court can have on family law litigation.

-The California Rules of Court often provide significant more detail on procedure and specifically how certain issues must be presented to the court and then handled by the court in family law cases.
+The California Rules of Court often provide significantly more detail on the procedure and how certain issues must be presented and handled by the court in family law cases.

-A deep understanding of the Rules of Court is an important part of any good family law attorney's skill set.
+A deep understanding of the Rules of Court is important to any good family law attorney's skill set.

 The Rules of Evidence

-B. Robert Farzad came from the civil arena before he started to practice family law and one thing he noticed immediately is that many family law attorneys simply did not understand or know the rules of evidence.
+B. Robert Farzad came from the civil arena before he started practicing family law, and one thing he noticed immediately was that many family law attorneys simply did not understand or know the rules of evidence.
 The rules of evidence control how evidence is presented and what evidence is admitted or rejected by a court.

-A family law judge like any other judge must marshal the evidence presented to him or her.
-To marshal the evidence, a judge must determine whether evidence is properly received.
+A family law judge, like any other judge, must marshal the evidence presented to him or her.
+To marshal the evidence, a judge must determine whether it was properly received.

 Family law attorneys who understand the rules of evidence are effective courtroom litigators.
 It is one of the reasons they are so effective inside the courtroom.